thaije/spontaneous-vs-read-phone-recognition/dataAnalysis/readme.md

 size as the smaller one.
 The .wav and .ort files of the reduced dataset are copied to the new folder which you specified in `balanceDatasets.py`.

-To unzip the .ort files:
-- Go into the folder with the .ort.gz files
-- `gunzip *.ort.gz`

 ### Output of the balancing script
 ```
 Analyzing comp-o/nl/